Walter Flex: Biography

 Despite weak ligaments in his right hand, Flex volunteered for the Imperial German Army in his mother's birthplace of Rawitsch and was assigned to the 50th Infantry.
 By September 1914, Flex saw combat in the Argonne.

 According to Tim Cross, "His poetic outpourings on the war were prolific.
-Two collections, Sonne und Schild and Im Felde Zwischen Tag und Nacht were produced in the first months of the war.
+Two collections, Sonne und Schild and Im Felde zwischen Tag und Nacht were produced in the first months of the war.
 His body, soul, and literary talent were placed wholly at the disposal of the war-effort.
 The Christmas Fable for the 50th Regiment earned him the Order of the Red Eagle with Crown."

 While going through officer training at Posen in early 1915, Flex met Ernst Wurche, a fellow member of the Wandervogel youth movement.
 Wurche lived by the motto, "To stay pure is to mature."
 Wurche also always carried three books in his backpack: the New Testament, the poems of Goethe, and Friedrich Nietzsche's Also Sprach Zarathustra.

-Flex viewed Wurche as the epitome of the new German and made his friend the subject of the novella Der Wanderer zwischen Beiden Weltem ("A Wanderer between Two Worlds"), which has never been out of print since its first publication.
+Flex viewed Wurche as the epitome of the new German and made his friend the subject of the novella Der Wanderer zwischen Beiden Welten ("A Wanderer between Two Worlds"), which has never been out of print since its first publication.

 Taking part in Operation Albion, Flex was wounded in action.
 He died of his wounds at Oti Manor, in Saaremaa on October 16, 1917.

 Walter Flex was buried in the cemetery of Peude Church in the village of the same name, on Saaremaa island, in modern Estonia.

 His epitaph was a quote from one of his works Preußischer Fahneneid ("The Prussian Military Oath" written in 1915):